-DEPARTMENT Minister presiding over means the department presided over by the minister; (see definition of minister)
+DEPARTMENT means the department presided over by the minister responsible for the Urban and Rural Planning Act (the Act);

-DEVELOPMENT Planning and Development means the carrying out of building, engineering, mining or other operations in, on, over or under land, or the making of a material change in the use, or the intensity of use of land, buildings or premises and the:
+DEVELOPMENT means the carrying out of building, engineering, mining or other operations in, on, over or under land, or the making of a material change in the use, or the intensity of use of land, buildings or premises and the:

-- (i) making of an access onto a highway, road or way, - (ii) erection of an advertisement or sign, - (iii) construction of a building, - (iv) parking of a trailer, or vehicle used for the sale of refreshments or merchandise, or as an office, or for living accommodation, and excludes the - (v) carrying out of works for the maintenance, improvement or other alteration of a building, being works which affect only the interior of the building or which do not materially affect the external appearance or use of the building, - (vi) carrying out by a highway authority of works required for the maintenance or improvement of a road, being works carried out on land within the boundaries of the road reservation, - (vii) carrying out by a local authority or statutory undertakers of works for the purpose of inspecting, repairing or renewing sewers, mains, pipes, cables or other apparatus, including the breaking open of street or other land for that purpose, and - (viii) use of a building or land within the courtyard of a dwelling house for a purpose incidental to the enjoyment of the dwelling house as a dwelling;
+- (i) making of an access onto a highway, road or way,

+- (ii) erection of an advertisement or sign,

+- (iii) construction of a building,

+- (iv) parking of a trailer, or vehicle used for the sale of refreshments or merchandise, or as an office, or for living accommodation,

+and excludes the

+- (v) carrying out of works for the maintenance, improvement or other alteration of a building, being works which affect only the interior of the building or which do not materially affect the external appearance or use of the building, - (vi) carrying out by a highway authority of works required for the maintenance or improvement of a road, being works carried out on land within the boundaries of the road reservation, - (vii) carrying out by a local authority or statutory undertakers of works for the purpose of inspecting, repairing or renewing sewers, mains, pipes, cables or other apparatus, including the breaking open of street or other land for that purpose, and - (viii) use of a building or land within the courtyard of a dwelling house for a purpose incidental to the enjoyment of the dwelling house as a dwelling;

-DEVELOPMENT REGULATIONS means Planning and Development these regulations and regulations and by-laws respecting development that have been enacted by the relevant authority; and, Planning and Development regulations made under sections 34 to 38;
+DEVELOPMENT REGULATIONS means these regulations and regulations and by-laws respecting development that have been enacted by the relevant authority; and development regulations means regulations made under sections 34 to 38;

-DISCRETIONARY USE Planning and Development means a use that is listed within the discretionary use classes established in the use zone tables of an authority's development regulations;
+DISCRETIONARY USE means a use that is listed within the discretionary use classes established in the use zone tables of an authority's development regulations;

-DWELLING UNIT: means a self-contained unit consisting of one or more habitable rooms used or designed as an independent and separate housekeeping establishment or living quarters for one household, including kitchen and sitting, sleeping and sanitary facilities, which is used permanently or semi-permanently; and does not include a coach or rail car, mobile home, or any vehicle.
+DWELLING UNIT: means a self-contained unit consisting of one or more habitable rooms used or designed as an independent and separate housekeeping establishment or living quarters for one household, including kitchen and sitting, sleeping and sanitary facilities, and does not include a coach or rail car, mobile home, or any vehicle.
+A dwelling unit is a permanent place of residence for a household and not intended as temporary accommodation for the transient (Amendment No. 8, 2013).